When you purchase through links on our site, we may earn an affiliate commission.

 So, is it better to pay off debt or invest that money?

 Folks who haven’t thought it through enough think that it simply depends on the debt interest rate and the investment return.
-But it is more complicated than that.
-But that’s for another post.
+But it is more complicated than that or you can just forget the debt, pack your bag or travel.